lazaronixon/authentication-zero/README.md

 - Reset the user password and send reset instructions
 - Reset the user password only from verified emails
 - Lock mechanism to prevent email bombing (--lockable)
-- Rate limiting for your app, 1000 reqs/minute (--ratelimit)
 - Send e-mail confirmation when your email has been changed
 - Manage multiple sessions & devices
 - Activity log (--trackable)